-The Sutton School consists of the Departments of History, Political Science, Psychology, and Sociology.
+The Sutton School consists of the Departments of History, Political Science, Psychology, and Sociology and includes programs in Social Justice and Public History.
 Our mission is to study behavior and experience in systematic fashion, conveying through curricula the knowledge and methods that characterize our disciplines.